 Wick drains shall be composed of two parts: inner core and filter material.
 These shall be manufactured as a single material or the filter shall be wrapped around the core, and overlapped to keep the core closed inside.

-Wick drains shall be, 100 mm wide, 6 mm thick polyester (PES) or polypropylene (PP), or similar, with the approval of the .
+Wick drains shall be, 100 mm wide, 6 mm thick polyester (PES) or polypropylene (PP), or similar, with the approval of the Project Manager.

 Wick drains shall be flexible, capable of being rolled to a 300mm diameter drum without damage.
 The wick drain shall be strong enough so it shall not break, tear or loose its drainage properties during installation.
 The core of the drain shall resist crushing or formation of kinks when bent.